Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: A deep-bodied rockfish.
 Colors range from dark brown or olive to pink or orange-red above with patches of copper-pink and sometimes yellow.
 Their bellies are whitish.
 Two copper-orange bars radiate backward from their eyes and their cheeks are sometimes yellowish.
 They also often have a pale stripe running along the rear two-thirds of the lateral line; the line is found in all color variations.
 Their fins are mostly coppery and often dark.
 Because of their variable colorations, coppers were at times considered to be two to three distinct species with whitebelly rockfish being the most common.

 Size: To 26.4 inches.
 Most coppers caught from piers are young fish under ten inches in length.
-The California angling record fish weighed 8 lb 5 oz and was taken at Pidgeon Point in 1985.
+The California angling record fish weighed 8 Lbs 5 oz and was taken at Pidgeon Point in 1985.
 The diving record fish weighed 9 Lbs 5 oz and was taken near Mendocino in 1972.
 The IGFA World Record fish weighed 8 Lbs 4 oz and was taken at Homer, Alaska in 2022.

 Range: Islas San Benito, central Baja California to Western Gulf of Alaska, east of Kodiak Island.
 Common from northern Baja California to southeastern Alaska.

 Habitat: Younger fish are typically found around pilings and jetties.
 Juveniles are found in loose aggregations around piers and wharves in bays.
 In southern California, adults are typically found in deep waters.
 In more northern waters adult coppers primarily live in shallow, protected bays and inlets among rocks or kelp beds.
 Though most hang out at a 90-foot depth, they’ve been recorded down to 1,338 feet.
 Adults most commonly feed close to the bottom with crustaceans being the main basis of their diet—shrimp and several different crabs including Cancer sp., and kelp crab.
 Squid and octopi are also important food species while a wide variety of bottom fish are also eaten, especially cusk-eels, eelpouts, sculpins and young-of-the-year rockfishes.
 Morning and evening hours are the prime dining times.
 Once settled, adult copper rockfish rarely move more than a mile form their home.